 My sister is doing a medicine recidency and her program might be cut off.
 In case that happens she will be deported to Peru.
 Her husband would start the procedure for her to return to the states as his wife, but does not want the baby to leave the usa.
 What are my sisters´ rights, if she wants to...
 Read more »

 I'm getting married in May, and I am also graduating from my MBA in May (I have a F-1 visa).
 I'm planning on applying for the OPT soon and applying for the green card right after the wedding in May.
-How does it work if my OPT start date is in June, for example, and I apply for the green card at the...
+How does it work if my OPT start date is in June, for example, and I apply for the green...
 Read more »

 I'm getting married in May and applying for the green card right after, but I was wondering if I can have issues with my future wife changing her last name to mine since on my passport, they put my middle name with my last name My last name on my birth certificate is different from the...
 Read more »